Vedic Mathematics

 Converting Kilometres to Miles

-and metric countries and need to know what kilometres to miles are.
+This is a useful method for when travelling between imperialand metric countries and need to know what kilometres to miles are.

 The formula to convert kilometres to miles is number of (kilometres / 8 ) X 5